 Tag Archives | humanities

-Durham County Library will host Larry G. Davis for an afternoon of guitar music at 4 p.m. on Saturday, July 13, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host UNC-Chapel Hill professor Dr. William Rohe for a lecture on the history and future of the Research Triangle Park at 7 p.m. on Monday, August 26, at the Main Library, 300 N. Roxboro Street.